raspberrypilearning/cress-egg-heads/README.md

-#Cress Egg Heads
+# Cress Egg Heads

-Time lapse photography with the Raspberry Pi Camera Board.
+A fun time-lapse photography project with the Raspberry Pi Camera Board and cress seed

 ![](./images/cover.jpg "Cover Image")

-##Lesson objectives
+## Lesson objectives

-*	Understand what time lapse photography is
+- Understand what time lapse photography is
-*	Understand how cress seeds germinate and grow
+- Understand how cress seeds germinate and grow
-*	Understand how to make a time lapse film
+- Understand how to make a time lapse film

-##Lesson outcomes
+## Lesson outcomes

-*	To have grown some cress from seeds
+- To have grown some cress from seeds
-*	To have made one or more cress egg heads
+- To have made one or more cress egg heads
-*	To have recorded a time lapse film of them growing over a period of 1 week
+- To have recorded a time lapse film of them growing over a period of 1 week
-*	To play back the time lapse film and see the cress growing rapidly
+- To play back the time lapse film and see the cress growing rapidly

-##Time
+## Time

-*	1-2 hour initially for setting up
+- 1-2 hour initially for setting up
-*	Further attendance spread over 1 week (or so) as the cress grows
+- Further attendance spread over 1 week (or so) as the cress grows
-*	1 hour to wrap up
+- 1 hour to wrap up

-##Requirements
+## Requirements

-*	An area with sunlight that can be left undisturbed for long periods of time
+- An area with sunlight that can be left undisturbed for long periods of time
-*	Eggs
+- Eggs
-*	Saucepan to boil the eggs in
+- Saucepan to boil the eggs in
-*	Egg cup holders
+- Egg cup holders
-*	Cotton wool
+- Cotton wool
-*	Washing up liquid and bowl
+- Washing up liquid and bowl
-*	Pencils or crayons
+- Pencils or crayons
-*	Kitchen roll
+- Kitchen roll
-*	Flip book (if possible, can be about anything)
+- Flip book (if possible, can be about anything)
-*	Dinner knife
+- Dinner knife
-*	Teaspoon
+- Teaspoon
-*	Plate
+- Plate
-*	Plastic spray bottle with trigger
+- Plastic spray bottle with trigger
-*	Packet of cress seeds (£1.55 from B&Q)
+- Packet of cress seeds (£1.55 from B&Q)
-*	Raspberry Pi
+- Raspberry Pi
-*	Micro USB power adaptor
+- Micro USB power adaptor
-*	An SD card with Raspbian already set up through NOOBS
+- An SD card with Raspbian already set up through NOOBS
-*	USB keyboard
+- USB keyboard
-*	HDMI cable
+- HDMI cable
-*	A monitor or TV
+- A monitor or TV
-*	Raspberry Pi Camera Board
+- Raspberry Pi Camera Board
-*	Camera Board 360 Gooseneck Mount (from [modmypi.com](https://www.modmypi.com/flexible-camera-mount "ModMyPi | RPi Camera Board 360 Gooseneck Mount"))
+- Camera Board 360 Gooseneck Mount (from [modmypi.com](https://www.modmypi.com/flexible-camera-mount "ModMyPi | RPi Camera Board 360 Gooseneck Mount"))

 ##Introduction